 This exhibition of rare Ife artifacts held in Stockholm Sweden highlights Hundreds of sculptures made out of metal, stone and terracotta telling the story of the ancient African civilization of Ile Ife.
 It highlights Ife’s most prominent era of the 12th to the 15th century.

 Yoruba People are not only found in West Africa.
-Today, many of their decendants live in Brazil, Cuba, Haiti and the USA.
-Together, they are estimated to be around 40 million.
+Today, many of their decendants live in Brazil, Cuba, Haiti and USA, basically all around the Americas.
+Together, they are estimated to be around 70 million.

 In 1910, the German Anthropologist Leo Frobenius found the copper cast head said to represent the god Olokun and erroneously attributed it to the ancient Greeks.